cajx-it/Wog-WinMacChanger/README.md

 - Spoof the MAC address of an **external USB WiFi adapter** on Windows
 - Uses GUID-based registry modification — no third-party driver required
-- Demonstrated successfully in a real-world pentest scenario against a Raspberry Pi AP
+- Demonstrated successfully in a real-world pentest scenario against a personal PisoWifi unit
 - Simple, portable `.exe` — no installation needed
 - Useful for network security research, MAC filter bypass testing, and privacy-conscious network switching